unoplatform/uno/doc/articles/create-an-app-rider.md

     ![A screen showing the dotnet new command to create the new app](Assets/quick-start/live-wizard-03-create-app.png)

-1. In your terminal, navigate to the folder that will contains your new app.
+1. In your terminal, navigate to the folder that will contain your new app.
 1. Create a new project by pasting the command that was previously generated in the Live Wizard.
 1. Open the solution in Rider, you should now have a folder structure that looks like this: